oneclickorgs/cuk_docs/Home.md

 * Submitting the co-op for registration

 ## Processing co-op registrations (for Co-operatives UK admins)
+* Introduction to Processing co-op registrations
 * Viewing a list of co-ops on the system
 * Dealing with a co-op registration

 ## Running a co-op (for Secretary/Directors)
 ### Proceedings of the Board
+* Introduction to Proceedings of the Board
 * Convening a Board Meeting
 * Creating a Board Resolution
 * Minuting a Board Meeting

 ### Managing Directors
+* Introduction to Managing Directors
 * Appointing an External Director
 * Appointing a new Director
 * Appointing a new Officer